Spring Vegetarian Brunch Recipe Ideas

-You will not miss the meat with this handmade vegetarian sausage made with high protein ingredients that was inspired by the veggie sausage at West End Bakery.
+You will not miss the meat with this handmade vegetarian sausage made with high protein ingredients like tempeh and ground pecans which was inspired by the veggie sausage that I love at West End Bakery.
 I had to learn how to make one similar because sometimes I want to stay down the hill to eat in my garden!

 Makes 12 patties.

 (beaten egg if needed or 1 tablespoon ground flax dissolved in 1 tablespoon water if you want an egg substitute to keep it vegan, I did not use either mine was moist enough but it can vary)

 1/2 teaspoon sage

 1/4 teaspoon cayenne